 Any hopes of online gambling on sports like cricket were struck down with the passing of the Information Technology Act 2000 in May 2011, which covered gambling sites.
 ISPs were held responsible for blocking offshore betting sites although there were and are many techno legal loopholes.

-Andhra Pradesh is one of the few states to rule that poker is a game of skill.
+Andhra Pradesh is one of the few states in which poker is considered a game of skill.
 The Supreme Court also ruled in the case of State of Andhra Pradesh v.
 K. Satyanarayana and others (1968 AIR 825 1968 SCR (2) 387) that Rummy was not entirely a game of chance and required a certain amount of skill since cards had to be memorized while building up Rummy also required skills.

 “[I]f there is evidence of gambling in some way or that the owner of the house or the club is making a profit or gain from the game of Rummy or any other game played for stakes, the offence may be brought home.”

-Andhra Pradesh is yet to enact a law that permits online gaming and sports betting .
-In fact, Sikkim is the only state to have taken the first step towards legalization of online gambling.
-For the most part, there is no conclusive decision yet on the legality of poker in the state.
 The liability of running online poker rooms are solely dependent on the Gaming Acts.
 In the absence of a specific law, it is not likely that online poker fans in Andhra Pradesh, as like other states, will be penalized.
 So far, the only possibility is an order to block IP addresses.
-Ongoing cases in the Supreme Court and Delhi High Court are likely to impact how poker is perceived in the state.

 The status quo continues into 2020, as neither the Indian government, nor the Supreme Court has arrived at a definite decision regarding the legal status of poker, and other online games.
 As of now, these remain strictly a grey area, and players from Andhra Pradesh can place bets online with relative safety.